onlytesting-user/onlytesting-user/README.md

 I'm always thinking about the best project architecture, the best coding practices, and the most efficient way to write an algorithm, balancing speed and effectiveness.

-> “The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.”
+> “We can only see a short distance ahead, but we can see plenty there that needs to be done.”
-**— Edsger W. Dijkstra**
+**— Alan Turing**

 </p>